masoncusack/BuildYourOwnAPI/README.md

 If instead it says "failed", click the latest entry under "Recently Completed" to view the logs and see what went wrong.

 In future, after committing new source code or Docker images, you can ensure redeployment of your updated API just by clicking "sync" from the Deployment Center, though it should theoretically kick in immediately after you've pushed.
+Just come back here to double check if needed.

 ### Test your API

-To try calling your API, all you need is a web browser.
+All you need now is a web browser.

 In the side menu of your app service, click `Deployment slots`.
 You'll see a table with name, status, and app service plan columns.
 Click on a slot with status 'running' and you'll be taken to an overview page for that instance.
 From here you can click `browse` to call the root endpoint of that API.

 Note:

 - It may take a little time for the API to kick in, even after a successful deployment.
 Don't be afraid to give it 10 minutes before deciding that something's wrong, even after an apparently successful build, and particularly on the first deployment.
+"Internal server errors" are commonly a result of errors in your app.py source code.

 - You can take the url of this endpoint (now in the address bar of your browser) and call it again at any point in the future (not only from the Azure portal).

 - The way the sample is set up, on calling this root endpoint, instructions for other endpoints to try (including for summarization and keywords) will be returned, with the message "Hello, World!".
 Try using these endpoints, by pasting your own text into the query string as variable `text`.
-Note that for both summary adn keywords to be returned, you will need a substantial body of text.
+Note that for both summary and keywords to be returned, you will need a substantial body of text.
 I'd suggest using a news article or similar.
 Too little text and with this code you'll cause an internal server error (a good extension task for both of us would be to handle this error in the eventuality that the received text body is too small for gensim to process).

 ### Conclusion